About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

-Make French toast in minutes with this easy mug recipe!
-All you need is two slices of brioche or challah bread, plus a few simple ingredients for the custard.
+Have you ever made French toast in a mug?
+It’s so easy!
+All you need is two slices of bread, plus a few simple ingredients for the custard.
 Add maple syrup, a dollop of whipped cream, then dig in.

 French toast in a mug is one of those recipes I wish I’d known in college.
 Often all you have to cook with during your dorm years is a microwave, but alas, the concept of mug cooking never occurred to me back then.
 Can you imagine being able to make French toast in your dorm room in less than 5 minutes though?
 Heaven.

 This recipe is based on a simple overnight french toast that I often make using slices of brioche or challah bread.
-It’s so simple that my kiddo makes it solo.
+This mug version is so simple that my kiddo started making it solo when they were 9.
 The only skills you need are the ability to cut bread and to mix eggs together with a few other ingredients.
-Then you just pop the whole thing in your microwave and hit the buttons!
+Then you just pop the whole thing in your microwave and hit the buttons.

 Why Make French Toast in the Microwave?

-- It’s quick.
+- Quick.
 This recipe comes together in less than 5 minutes, which makes it perfect for busy mornings, afternoon snacks and even late night indulgences!

-- It’s easy.
+- Easy.
 You only need to know how to cut bread, mix things in a bowl, and use a microwave to make this recipe.

-- It let’s you satisfy a craving.
-Want to make French toast without committing to eating a bunch of it?
-This is your solution.
+- Let’s you satisfy a craving.
+Want to make French toast without committing to making an entire batch of it?
+This is your single-serving solution.

 I like to use challah bread or brioche for French toast.
 Both kinds of bread have a modest amount of sweetness and a slightly firm texture that holds up well when being baked – or in this case, microwaved – with a custard.
-My absolute favorite kind of bread to use is my Sourdough Maple-Vanilla Challah!
+You can use store bought or homemade challah or brioche.